Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Results and Discussion

 \paragraph{Domain-Independent Sentence Classification:} Based on the identified clusters, we compile a new dataset \emph{G-PNDA} from the investigated datasets PMD, NIC, DRI, and ART.
 The labels of the datasets are collapsed according to the clusters in Figure~\ref{fig:label_correlations}.
 Table~\ref{table:generic_datasets} summarises the characteristics of the compiled dataset.
 To prevent a bias towards bigger datasets, we truncate PMD to $\frac{1}{20}$ and ART to $\frac{1}{3}$ of their original size.

-Table~\ref{tab:generic_results} depicts our experimental settings and results for the generic dataset \emph{G-PNDA}.
+Table~\ref{tab:generic_results} depicts our experimental results for the generic dataset \emph{G-PNDA}.
 We train a model for each dataset part, and the multi-task learning models MULT ALL and MULT GRP.
 Since we have common sentence classes now, we train also models that share the output layers between the dataset parts, referred to as MULT ALL SHO and MULT GRP SHO (see Section~\ref{sec:transfer_methods}).
-For training and evaluation, we split each dataset part into train/validation/test sets with the portions 70/10/20, average the results over three random restarts and use the same hyperparameters as before (see Section~\ref{sec:implementation}).
+For training and evaluation, we split each dataset into train/validation/test sets with the portions 70/10/20, average the results over three random restarts and use the same hyperparameters as before (see Section~\ref{sec:implementation}).

 Table~\ref{tab:generic_results} shows that the proposed MULT GRP model outperforms all other settings.
 Surprisingly, sharing the output layer impairs the performance in all settings.
-We can attribute this to the fact that the output layer learns different transition distributions between the classes.

-\emph{Thus, in a domain-independent setting a separate output layer per dataset part helps the model to capture the individual rhetorical structure present in the domains (RQ3, RQ6).}
+We can attribute this to the fact that the output layer learns different transition distributions between the classes. \emph{Thus, in a domain-independent setting a separate output layer per dataset part helps the model to capture the individual rhetorical structure present in the domains (RQ3, RQ6).}